iamjroberts/iamjroberts.github.io/README.md

 - Implemented a new-hire structure protocol fast tracking the process

 ## Projects
+As the Lead Mechanical Design Engineer for 6 years at [RingIR](https://ring-ir.com/), I ensure cross-functionality of electrical, optical, and mechanical systems into cohesive and reliable mid-infrared Cavity Ring Down Spectrometer (_CRDS_) devices.
+I specialize in the design and alignment of complex optical layouts.
+Outside of mechanical design, I have worked with our team to collect scientific data in various locations and environments, such as Los Alamos National Laboratory (_LANL_) for chemical and breath detection and identification, oil fields (_in Farmington, NM_) for methane leak detection, and University of New Mexico (_UNM_) Hospital to train personnel on device operation and Covid-19 breath sampling.

 ### AG-3000 (_2023_)
 Wideband (up to 3000nm)Design for portability and detection of aerosols in port of entry scenarios
 ![AG-3000](/assets/AG3000.png)